TeenQuotes/api-documentation/endpoints/comments/GET_comments_quote_id.md

 - **id** - ID of the quote.
 - **content** - Body of the quote
 - **user_id** - ID of the author of the quote.
 - **approved** - Tells the state of the quote.
-Since we are showing published quotes, approved will always be `one`.
+Since we are showing published quotes, approved will always be `1`.
 - **created_at** - Date telling when the quote was submitted.
 - **has_comments** - Tells if a quote has comments.
 - **total_comments** - The number of comments for the quote.